CSM LIVE SERVICE AGREEMENT STANDARD TERMS OF BUSINESS

-10.1 CSM will ensure an adequate level of staffing to provide the Services.
+10.1 CSM will ensure suitable level of staffing to provide the Services.

-10.2 CSM representatives will make themselves available to the Client from time to time at mutually acceptable times and locations to keep the Client fully informed of the progress of the services being provided.
+10.2 CSM representatives will make themselves available to the Client at mutually acceptable times and locations to keep the Client fully informed of the progress of the services being provided.

-10.4 The Client shall not solicit or employ or cause to be employed, whether directly or indirectly, any of CSM’s staff during provision of the Services or for a period of one year after the end of the Agreement, without the written consent of CSM.
+10.4 The Client shall not solicit or employ or cause to be employed, whether directly or indirectly, any of CSM’s staff during provision of the Services or for a period of one (1) year after the end of the Agreement, without the written consent of CSM.
 Notwithstanding the foregoing, the Client shall not be precluded from conducting general recruiting activities, such as participation in job fairs or publishing advertisements in publications or on websites for general circulation.

-12.3 The Client acknowledges that CSM may: (i) use the Client’s name and/or logo for the sole purpose of identifying the Client as a client of CSM, including on CSM’s website; and (ii) produce one or more case studies summarizing the way in which the Services provided by CSM have been implemented, for internal use and in presentations to other clients or potential clients.
-Where any such case studies (a) include information beyond what is available in the public domain, or (b) will be used by CSM for promotional and publicity purposes, the content of the case study will be subject to the Client’s review and approval.
+12.5 The Client acknowledges that CSM may: (i) use the Client’s name and/or logo for the sole purpose of identifying the Client as a client of CSM, including on CSM’s website; and (ii) produce one or more case studies summarizing the way in which the Services provided by CSM have been implemented, for internal use and in presentations to other clients or potential clients.
+Where any such case studies: (a) include information beyond what is available in the public domain; or (b) will be used by CSM for promotional and publicity purposes, the content of the case study will be subject to the Client’s review and approval.

 13 CLIENT WARRANTIES

 13.1.1 in carrying on its business, it abides by all relevant and applicable laws and regulations, including but not limited to the Relevant Requirements, and neither the Client, nor any controlled or controlling person nor official of the Client, is subject to any such sanctions, or will receive any significant benefit in money or otherwise from the work being done by CSM;